 Ozone-layer depletion

-A recent paper hypothesised that escaped hydrogen gas in the stratosphere might form free radicals due to ultraviolet radiation.
-These could act as catalysts for ozone depletion.
-It is felt that the amount of leakage from even widespread use of hydrogen is probably too little to be a problem, but this underlines the need to minimise leakage, which is necessary anyway on safety grounds.
+Escaped hydrogen gas in the stratosphere might form free radicals due to ultraviolet radiation.
+These could act as catalysts for ozone depletion .The amount of leakage from even widespread use of hydrogen is probably too little to be a problem, but this underlines the need to minimise leakage, which is necessary anyway on safety grounds.

 Water is a greenhouse gas